Rosewater (Thompson novel)

-Rosewater is a 2016 science fiction novel by Nigerian-British writer Tade Thompson.
-In Rosewater, Nigerian agent Kaaro uses his psychic powers to investigate a mysterious alien dome and deaths linked to it.
+Rosewater is a 2016 science fiction novel by Nigerian British writer Tade Thompson.
 It was followed by two sequels: The Rosewater Insurrection and The Rosewater Redemption which were published in 2019 simultaneously.
 The novel won the inaugural Nommo Award as well as the 2019 Arthur C. Clarke Award.

 Plot

+Nigerian agent Kaaro uses his psychic powers to investigate a mysterious alien dome and deaths linked to it.

 In 2012, an alien named Wormwood appears in London, substantially altering the world's geopolitical landscape.
 In the 2050s, it creates an impenetrable dome in Rosewater, Nigeria.
-It exudes a fungus which interacts with human nervous systems, granting psychic powers to some human “sensitives”.
+It exudes a fungus called xenoforms, which interact with human nervous systems.
+A very small number of humans are able to use the xenoforms to access an information network known as the xenosphere; these humans are called “sensitives”.
 The life of Kaaro, a sensitive, is presented throughout different decades.

 As a teen, Kaaro uses his burgeoning psychic abilities for thievery.
 He is caught and almost executed.
 He escapes and begins using his telepathy on the black market before being recruited by the government.
 In the 2050s, he trains with S45, a secret branch of the Nigerian government.
 He is tasked with tracking down Oyin Da, an anarchist revolutionary.
 Kaaro and Da travel to the future site of Rosewater, where they speak with Wormwood.
 They are followed by S45 agents who shoot at Wormwood, but Kaaro senses the trap and saves him.
 Wormwood then creates the dome to separate himself from most humans; Da stays within the dome and Kaaro does not.

 In 2066, Kaaro is still working for S45.
 Sensitives begin dying of an unknown illness.
 He begins seeing a mysterious woman named Molara in the xenosphere.
 He dates a woman named Aminat.
 Unbeknownst to Kaaro, she is an undercover S45 agent.
-Molara reveals that she is an alien.
-The creation of sensitives was an unintended consequence as the aliens gathered information about Earth.
+Molara reveals that she is of alien origin; she is the embodiment of the xenosphere.
+The creation of sensitives was an unintended consequence as aliens gathered information about Earth.
 They no longer need more information, so they are killing the sensitives.
 She attempts to kill Kaaro, but he is rescued by Wormwood.
 Kaaro learns that the aliens are replacing human DNA with their own over the course of generations.
 He and Aminat continue their lives, unsure about how to combat the inevitable end of humanity.